liangzai90/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 The ``full_instancename`` distinguishes different counter instances of the same counter type.
 The formatting of the ``full_instancename`` depends on the counter type.
-There are two types of counters: simple counters which usually generate the counter values based on direct measurements, and aggregate counters which take another counter and transform its values before generating their own counter values.
-An example for a simple counter is given :ref:`above <example>`: counting retired |hpx|-threads.
+There are two types of counters: simple counters, which usually generate the counter values based on direct measurements, and aggregate counters, which take another counter and transform its values before generating their own counter values.
+An example for a simple counter is given :ref:`above <example>`: counting retired |hpx| threads.
 An aggregate counter is shown as an example :ref:`above <example>` as well: calculating the average of the underlying counter values sampled at constant time intervals.

-While simple counters use instance names formatted as ``parentinstancename#parentindex/instancename#instanceindex``, most aggregate counters have the full counter name of the embedded counter as its instance name.
+While simple counters use instance names formatted as ``parentinstancename#parentindex/instancename#instanceindex``, most aggregate counters have the full counter name of the embedded counter as their instance name.

-Not all simple counter types require specifying all 4 elements of a full counter instance name, some of the parts (``parentinstancename``, ``parentindex``, ``instancename``, and ``instanceindex``) are optional for specific counters.
+Not all simple counter types require specifying all 4 elements of a full counter instance name; some of the parts (``parentinstancename``, ``parentindex``, ``instancename``, and ``instanceindex``) are optional for specific counters.
 Please refer to the documentation of a particular counter for more information about the formatting requirements for the name of this counter (see :ref:`counters`).

 The ``parameters`` are used to pass additional information to a counter at creation time.
-They are optional and they fully depend on the concrete counter.
+They are optional, and they fully depend on the concrete counter.
 Even if a specific counter type allows additional parameters to be given, those usually are not required as sensible defaults will be chosen.
 Please refer to the documentation of a particular counter for more information about what